 15.5.
 Staff who have contact with pupils and families

 All Schools and academies within TCAT will have access to Supervision for DSL's and Safeguarding Leads through TCAT's Lead Practitioner for Safeguarding supported by the TCAT Safeguarding Hub.
-Penketh High School also recognises that staff who have regular and often intense contact with children and families will also require supervision.
-We will provide this through the function of the Safeguarding Team and through the Mental Health First Aider for Adults Mrs Kelly Smith (KSmith@penkethhigh.org)

 16. Monitoring Arrangements